hosenmdaltaf/Social-bloging-system-with-Django/README.md

 The project has been developed as a MEAN stack Angular 6 CRUD Web Application.
 The initial  project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.
 The system utilises a 3 tier architecture using MongoDB, ExpressJs, Angular and NodeJs.

-**Techbook** is a social media platform that offers a unique experience offering a community for users interested in technology to communicate.
+**Techbook** is a social bloging platform that offers a unique experience offering a community for users interested in technology to communicate.

 # Features
 ## Application features
-- An easy to use single page web application with responsive navbar.
+- An easy to use  web application with fully responsive design.
-- Full CRUD capabilities with restful API viewable with Swagger.
+- Full CRUD capabilities .
-- Fully functional MongoDB database with restrictions and validation.
+- Fully functional Postgress and redis database with restrictions and validation.
 - Sensitive data such as passwords is encrypted before adding to database.
 - Fully responsive GUI to adapt to all screen sizes.
-- Data and posts generated from Reddit API.
+- Created for readers and writers best experence in mind.
 - Server logging system.
+- Fully aunthenticated and authorizatied Secure for users

 ## User features
 - Can register an account.